-A Trade Reference is the payment experience information provided by a supplier on its customer.
-Trade References can allow you to impact your D&B® business credit scores by reporting positive trade experiences (good payment history) you have with your partners, lenders, and suppliers that may otherwise go unreported.
-Trade References are comprised of seven base variables, which represent the creditworthiness of the suppliers’ customers.
+Trade Experiences comprise seven base variables, which represent the creditworthiness of a business.
 The variables are: reporting date or as-of date, manner of payment, rolling 12-month high credit (highest amount of credit used), current total amount owing, current total past due, selling terms, and date of last sale.

-Some Trade References may not qualify for a variety of reasons, which may include the following:
+Some Trade References may not be successfully submitted through the CreditBuilder product for a variety of reasons, which may include the following:

-- Some types of companies do not respond to Dun & Bradstreet’s requests for information within a reasonable time frame.
-Dun & Bradstreet will make six attempts to contact a company that has been selected to provide Trade Reference.
+- Some types of companies do not respond to Dun & Bradstreet’s requests for information within a reasonable time frame or at all.
+Dun & Bradstreet will make six attempts to contact a company that has been selected to provide Trade Experiences.
 However, a customer may resubmit references at any time, after which Dun & Bradstreet will make six more attempts.